Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 With new EV charging business models and changing legislation, the billing systems must stay up-to-date to support the transition.

-Soon we can expect real-time dynamic EV pricing, although no one likes to talk about it now, probably because of its complexity.
+Soon we can also expect real-time dynamic EV pricing, although no one likes to talk about it now.

 In addition, optimized EV Charging can also involve using renewable energy sources (when available), such as solar or wind power.